SilentHacks/COMP0022-Movie-Database-CW/README.md

 - **Docker**: Ensure you have Docker installed on your machine.
 If not, you can download and install Docker Desktop from the official website: [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - **Git**: You will need Git to clone the repository and its submodules.
 If you don't have Git installed, you can download and install it from the official website: [Git](https://git-scm.com/downloads)
+- (Optional) **mkcert**: If you want to use HTTPS locally, you can use mkcert to generate a local CA and certificates for your local development environment.
+You can download and install mkcert by following the instructions from their repo: [mkcert](https://github.com/FiloSottile/mkcert)

 ### Installation